blockfuselabs/safiri-evm/README.md

 ```bash
 npm run start
 ```
-Now you're ready to start building with FundX.
+Now you're ready to start building with safiri-evm.
 Next is to Create an Account with Africa's Talking[create an account](https://account.africastalking.com/auth/login?next=%2F)

 ### Africa's Talking APIs for USSD Integration